-Endowed by Frank Taplin ’37, the Taplin Environmental Lecture Series at the Princeton Environmental Institute was established in 1997.
-The Taplin series brings accomplished scholars and other environmental leaders from industry, government, NGOs, and the private sector to the Princeton University campus to give lectures on a range of topics including the environmental humanities, climate science and policy, economics and sustainability, environmental ethics, federal land use policy, and the role of science, technology and industry in environmental mitigation.
+The Princeton Environmental Institute established the Taplin Environmental Lecture Series in 1997.
+Endowed by Frank Taplin '37, the Taplin series brings accomplished scholars and environmental leaders from industry, government, NGOs and the private sector to Princeton University to talk about a range of topics, including the environmental humanities, climate science and policy, economics and sustainability, environmental ethics, federal land-use policy, and the role of science, technology and industry in environmental mitigation.
 All lectures are open to the public.
+Video of these events also are made available on PEI's website.

 Speaker: Peter H. Raven, Director, Missouri Botanical Garden